Shocking new claim over Meghan Markle's bullying investigation

 Knauf raised concern over Markle's behaviour in October 2018, the month the couple toured Australia, New Zealand, Fiji and Tonga.

-He alleged that new duchess' treatment of her staff had already driven two personal assistants out of the household, and that she was actively "undermining the confidence" of a third.
+He alleged the new Duchess' treatment of her staff had already driven two personal assistants out of the household, and that she was actively "undermining the confidence" of a third.

 He wrote an email to Prince William's private secretary, Simon Case, stressing that both he and the palace's head of HR, Samantha Carruthers, thought "the situation was very serious" and he was "concerned that nothing will be done".